Currency in Thailand: A Full Guide

 No, you can’t.

-While we travel to Thailand very frequently, you cannot use Australian dollars in Thailand.
+While Thailand is a popular destination for Australians, you cannot use Australian dollars in Thailand.
 Just like you can’t use Thai Baht here!
 The rest of this article has some information about how you can convert currency for your holiday.